Disagreeing on timeline

 What I did

-Simplified the onboarding experience for users.
+Included product differentiators and simplified the onboarding experience for users.
 We were preparing users to do something brand new and interact with tools they weren’t familiar with.
 Smooth and simple onboarding was important.

 Part 4: The result